Explanation of the Title

 Further, everlasting continuums may also refer to meanings discussed by words or the words of texts discussing them, as is the case when the word tantra refers to the secret mantra teachings.
 In addition, an everlasting continuum may mean something fit to be a foundation.
 Because the text primarily discusses the fact that good qualities can be developed and faults removed on the basis of the everlasting continuum of the mind as a foundation presently tarnished with fleeting stains, the term everlasting continuum can undoubtedly also imply this meaning.
 We cannot explain the term, however, as meaning tantra from the pair: sutra and tantra.

-Furthest or, literally, "superlative" in the sense of ultimate, means latest or last, and is referring to the last or third round of Dharma transmission, with The Sutra on the Essential Factor for Accordant Progress, and so on.
+Furthest or, literally, "superlative" in the sense of ultimate, means latest or last, and is referring to the last or third round of Dharma transmission, with The Sutra on the Womb for a Thusly Gone One, and so on.
 This is the furthest, latest, or superlative, ultimate transmission.
 Because these furthest or latest expositions indicate how to actualize ever-higher good qualities on the basis of our presently stained everlasting mental continuum, it is the furthest everlasting continuum.

 Lastly, it is a treatise or, literally, an indicative composition, in that it indicates the meaning of the sutras that have this as their subject matter.
-Thus, the text is called An Indicative Composition on the Vast Vehicle of Mind: The Furthest Everlasting Continuum.
+Thus, the text is called An Indicative Composition on a Vast Vehicle of Mind, the Furthest Everlasting Continuum.
 That is the explanation of the title.
 Here, the author has chosen a title in terms of the subject matter discussed, hasn't he?

 I prostrate to all the Clear Evolved Buddhas and the spiritual hero bodhisattvas.